-Orchestrator component (see D4.1) with the NFV Management and Orchestration components via the Os-Ma-Nfvo endpoint, and consequently with the SEMIoTICS SDN Controller (SSC) via its Pattern-driven NBI presented herein.
-This will not only enable the E2E deployment of semantically-rich IoT Orchestrations (as described in subsection 3.4), but also the triggering of adaptations (e.g., spawning a new VNF when needed to guarantee a specific SPDI or QoS property).
-Nevertheless, these developments are outside of the scope of Task 3.4, and thus are not documented herein.
+It should also be noted that once the fundamental functionality is in place and tested, and basic interfacing is achieved, efforts will also focus on the interconnection of the Pattern Orchestrator component (see D4.1) with the NFV Management and Orchestration components via the Os-Ma-Nfvo endpoint, and with the SEMIoTICS SDN Controller (SSC) via its Pattern-driven NBI presented herein.
+This will enable the end-to-end deployment of semantically-rich IoT Orchestrations (as described in subsection 3.4), but also the triggering of adaptations (e.g., spawning a new VNF when needed to guarantee a specific SPDI or QoS property).

-4.4 Interface Security Considerations
+4.5 Interface Security Considerations